 Chaos Theory – basically unrelated elements when studied together create a pattern that shows relevance beyond the elements themselves.
 (Salmon, 1999, para.
 5).

-Importance of Networks – in a nutshell we no longer truly personally experience everything when learning something new, so we create connections between entities, or networks.
+Importance of Networks – in a nutshell, we no longer truly personally experience everything when learning something new, so we create connections between entities or networks.
 (Davis, Edmunds & Kelly-Bateman, 2008.)

-Complexity and Self-Organization – a neat concept where complexity is a collection of “stuff” that interacts with other “stuff” through the fact that the “stuff’s” interactions or connections are not necessarily linear but when in a system these things tend to self-organize when modelled.
+Complexity and Self-Organization – a neat concept where complexity is a collection of “stuff” that interacts with other “stuff” through the fact that the “stuff’s” interactions or connections are not necessarily linear but when in a system these things tend to self-organize when modeled.
 (Davis, Edmunds & Kelly-Bateman, 2008.)

-I thought to myself, “Self how is this useful to me?”
-If you were wondering I did not answer myself… I did however put together a mind map of what I would consider my learning connections (above).
+I thought to myself, “Self, how is this useful to me?”
+If you were wondering I did not answer myself… I did, however, put together a mind map of what I would consider my learning connections (above).
 This was an interesting exercise in trying to create order through the chaos.

 As I have gotten older I realized that my learning connections are always evolving – I constantly seek meaning in all interactions I have.
 Digital tools have given me opportunities to learn more information than I could have imagined 20 years ago.
 Today if I have a question about anything I can grab my phone and look up almost anything.
 My network today has gotten much larger than I could have ever imagined and the world has gotten much smaller.

 Davis, C., Edmunds, E., & Kelly-Bateman, V. (2008).
 Connectivism.
 In M. Orey (Ed.), Emerging perspectives on learning, teaching, and technology.
 Retrieved from http://epltt.coe.uga.edu/index.php?title=Connectivism